Aesthetic Realism Looks at New York City: The High Line

 There Are Unity and Diversity

-The High Line is one unified park, containing astonishing variety within its narrow width of from 30 to 60 feet and current length of just under half a mile.
+The High Line is one unified park, containing astonishing variety within its narrow width of from 30 to 60 feet and current length of just a mile.

 map of the High Line